njoy/TNSFD/THERMR/inelastic/inelastic.rst

   \sigma(E,E',\mu) = \frac{\sigma_b}{2k_bT}~\sqrt{\frac{E'}{E}}~\mathrm{e}^{-\beta/2}~S_{sym}(\alpha,\beta)

-where :math:`\sigma_b` is the bound scattering cross section, :math:`k_bT` is the temperature in eV, :math:`E,E'` are the incoming,outgoing neutron energies, and :math:`S_sym(\alpha,\beta)` is the symmetric form of the thermal neutron scattering law.
-For a more detailed explanation of the parameters in this equation and the how the scattering law is prepared for various materials, please consult the LEAPR documentation.
+where :math:`\sigma_b` is the bound scattering cross section, :math:`k_bT` is the temperature in eV, :math:`E,E'` are the incoming, outgoing neutron energies, and :math:`S_{sym}(\alpha,\beta)` is the symmetric form of the thermal neutron scattering law.
+For a more detailed explanation of this equation and how the scattering law is prepared for various materials, please consult the LEAPR documentation.